liamzebedee/awesome-solidity-patterns/README.md

  * no ubiquitous package management yet

 ## A Guide
+I've decided to write a guide of the knowledge base I've been building up - for those who understand code, who know the fundamentals of blockchain, but don't want to trawl through 200 poorly-written half-answered StackExchange questions and blog posts.

 I've tried to organise this guide into various topics that commonly crop up in the software engineering practice of building smart contracts.

  - **[Data modelling](https://github.com/liamzebedee/awesome-solidity-patterns/blob/master/data-modelling.md)**: the common patterns of separating concerns (i.e. MVC)
  - **[Testing](https://github.com/liamzebedee/awesome-solidity-patterns/blob/master/testing.md)**: the simplest patterns for writing unit and integration tests for smart contract systems / dApps.
  - **[Solidity semantics](https://github.com/liamzebedee/awesome-solidity-patterns/blob/master/solidity.md)**: common gotcha's/suprises in the semantics of Solidity